pytorch/hub/sigsep_open-unmix-pytorch_umx.md

 __Open-Unmix__ provides ready-to-use models that allow users to separate pop music into four stems: __vocals__, __drums__, __bass__ and the remaining __other__ instruments.
 The models were pre-trained on the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.

-Open-unmix comprises multiple models that are trained for each particular target.

 Each target model is based on a three-layer bidirectional deep LSTM.
 The model learns to predict the magnitude spectrogram of a target source, like vocals, from the magnitude spectrogram of a mixture input.
 Internally, the prediction is obtained by applying a mask on the input.
 The model is optimized in the magnitude domain using mean squared error.

 A `Separator` meta-model puts together multiple _Open-unmix_ spectrogram models for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.